Greece Moments Greece Moments

 Monument of Markos Vamvakaris

 At the top of the hill of Ano Syros sits the Catholic church of Agios Georgios.
-From here you have a magnificent view of Ermoupoli and the Orthodox church opposite on the other hill.
-Behind the city mountain is a restored windmill.
-From here you can also enjoy a great panorama of the city.
+From here you have a magnificent view of Ermoupoli and the Orthodox church on the opposite hill.
+Behind the hill is a restored windmill, from where you can also enjoy a great panoramic view of the city.

 Ano Syros mit der Kirche Agios Georgios